ralismark/ralismark.github.io/_posts/2021-05-10-ownership.md

 }
 ```

-Now, the caller becomes responsible[^ignore-result] for this bit of memory.
+Now, the caller becomes responsible[^ignore-result] for this bit of memory. `malloc` is a function like this -- it allocates some memory and gives it to the caller.

-[^ignore-result]: In standard C, this is a bit risky since the compiler won't stop you from simply ignoring this.
+[^ignore-result]: In standard C, this is a bit risky since the compiler won't stop the caller from simply ignoring the returned pointer.
 But there's compiler-specific ways of turning this into a warning -- `__attribute__((warn_unused_result))` in clang and gcc, and `_Check_return_` in MSVC.

-We can also incorporate `malloc` and `free` into this framework -- `malloc` transfers ownership of memory from the allocator to us, and `free` transfers ownership back.
-Initially, all memory is owned by the system, and by the end, all memory must be returned.

-Under this model, we can do pretty much everything we want, albeit with difficulty.
+Under this model, we can do much more, though with some difficulty.
 For example, this gets the sum of a linked list:

 ```c
 // return type